igorcavalcante/ccwallet/README.md

 # ccwallet
-Mais tecnologies: Kotlin, Gradle, Ebean, Ktor, Spek
+Main tecnologies: Kotlin, Gradle, Ebean, Ktor, Spek

 There is one bug in the object wich generates the cryptografy for creditcards information and user's passwords